GSA/fpki-guides/_tools/cite-guide.md

 1) all parties involved agree to provide the necessary support; or
 2) the testing party does not need support from any other participating FPKI Partner (in which case, the testing party is willing to accept that services may or may not be available).

-{% include alert-warning.html content="FPKIMA and FPKI Partner technical support is only available for scheduled testing " %}

 ### Repository Availability